Roles of mothers in Disney media

-The heroes and heroines of most Disney movies come from unstable family backgrounds; most are either orphaned or have no mothers.
+The heroes and heroines of most Disney films come from unstable family backgrounds; most are either orphaned or have no mothers.
 Few, if any, have only single-parent mothers.
 In other instances, mothers are presented as "bad surrogates," eventually "punished for their misdeeds."
 There is much debate about the reasoning behind this phenomenon.

-A prevalent urban legend explains the phenomenon resulted from the death of Flora Disney, mother of Walt and Roy Disney, who perished in 1938 due to a gas leak in the house the two brothers had recently purchased for her.
+A prevalent urban legend explains the phenomenon resulted from the death of Flora Disney, mother of Walt and Roy Disney, who died in 1938 due to a gas leak in the house the two brothers had recently purchased for her.
 This, however, is demonstrably false.
 The so-called phenomenon had been present in Disney canon from before Flora's 1938 death, with the presence of the Evil Queen in Snow White and the Seven Dwarfs, which released in 1937.
 Further, the prevalence of absent mothers, or even evil step-mothers, were not creative choices made by the Disney brothers themselves, but were plot points present in the source material that were adapted into later animated films, such as the original Cinderella tale, the 1923 novel Bambi, a Life in the Woods, and Helen Aberson-Mayer's Dumbo the Flying Elephant.

 Some feminists (such as Amy Richards) believe it is to create dramatic interest in the main characters; if mothers were present to guide them, they argue, there would not be much of a plot.
 Some entertainment journalists (such as G. Shearer) believe that it is to show that a happy family does not have to consist of a mother, father and a child and that a family can be one parent and one child, or one parent and many siblings.
 Below is a list of some notable examples of this aspect of Disney films and television series.